Trust-KP/TRUST/Framework/WhatIf/Whatif-Number-Distinction-RH.md

 The structural target is therefore not “find the symmetry”.
 The symmetry is already known.
 The target is to find the principle that prevents the full V₄ orbit from materialising.

+9.1 Interpretation-Regime Bridge

+The Interpretation layer is closed when the paper has separated:

+- primes as generators;
+- zeros as cancellations;
+- Re(s)=1/2 as the fixed balance boundary;
+- RH as the claim that cancellation is confined to that boundary.

+What remains open is Regime: the rule that would enforce this confinement.

+In realisation-system terms, the Regime problem may be stated as follows:

+Given a system of accumulated Distinction whose finite realisation are coherent, what constraint ensures that its infinite cancellation events can occur only on the symmetry-fixed balance surface?

+A successful proof of RH would supply this missing constraint.
+It would not merely observe that zeros lie on the critical line; it would show why off-boundary cancellation is inadmissible.

 ---

 ## 10. Conclusion